 Many thought the Opportunity Zone investment program's investment incentives could put it in jeopardy as well.
 And while Biden has spoken about the need for greater oversight of the program to ensure the communities in greatest need are receiving attention, he is generally supportive of Opportunity Zone development and investments.

 So, while the administration may come forward with new guidelines and requirements, Biden has indicated he may even provide additional incentives for investors who work with community organizers to develop a "community benefit plan" for each investment.4

 We hope this introduction to Opportunity Zones has helped explain why you may be hearing more news about these investment opportunities.
 You can gain additional insight into the programs by downloading your free copy of our eBook, The Opportunity with Opportunity Zones.

 This is for informational purposes only, does not constitute as individual investment advice, and should not be relied upon as tax or legal advice.
 Bangerter Financial does not offer tax or legal advice.
 Please consult the appropriate professional regarding your individual circumstance.
 Investors should view the guide for more important information, such as risks involved.
+There can be no assurance that any investment will achieve its objectives or avoid substantial losses.
+All investing involves risks, including the loss of principal.
 Investment advisory services offered through Bangerter Financial Services, Inc. A state Registered Investment Advisor.
 Registered Representative and securities offered through Concorde Investment Services, Inc. (CIS), member FINRA/SIPC.
 Bangerter Financial Services, Inc. is independent of CIS.